 Don't have an account?
 Register Here.Start Submission

-Ceylon Journal of Otolaryngology (CJO) is the official journal of the College of Otorhinolaryngologists and head and neck surgeons of Sri lanka.
-The journal invites reports of clinical, operative and experimental work, as well as important contributions related to ENT, and related sub disciplines including laryngology, rhinology, otology, head and neck surgery, neurotology, aesthetic surgery and oncology.
+Ceylon Journal of Otolaryngology Surgery (CJO) is the official journal of the College of Otorhinolaryngologists and head and neck surgeons of Sri Lanka.
+The journal invites reports of clinical, operative & experimental work, as well as important contributions related to ENT, Otorhinolaryngology and related sub disciplines including laryngology, rhinology, otology, head and neck surgery, neurotology, aesthetic surgery, oncology.

-Review process: Peer reviews are carried out with full confidentiality and the decision is communicated to authors within eight to twelve weeks, depending upon the response from the reviewer.
-If the manuscript is rejected, it will not be returned to the authors but copies will be retained for three months to answer any queries.
+Peer reviews are carried out online through the SLJOL network, with full confidentiality and the decision is communicated to authors within eight to twelve weeks, depending upon the response from the reviewer.
+If the manuscript is rejected, it will be archived to answer any queries that may follow.

 Categories of Articles